 Raths are ringforts consisting mainly of a ditch and an earth wall - the last usually topped by a wooden palisade.

-Any roughly circular fortification from prehistoric times is generally called a ringfort - raths, cashels, promontory forts and cashels being examples.
+Any roughly circular fortification from prehistoric times is generally called a ringfort - raths, cashels, and promontory forts being some examples of what falls into this broad category.
 The distinction between (defensive) ringforts and (ceremonial) enclosures is not always easy as both make use of walls and ditches.
 A fort will usually have the ditch outside the wall to make things harder for attacking enemies.

-Souterrains are cellars, underground passages created near settlements and believed to have been used as storage areas, hiding places and escape routes.
-Some appear near tombs such as Dowth (near Bru na Boinne), leading to considerable confusion amongst antiquarians.
+Souterrains are cellars and underground passages created near settlements which are believed to have been used as storage areas, hiding places, and escape routes.
+Some appear near tombs such as Dowth (near Bru na Boinne), leading to considerable confusion amongst scholars.

-Standing stones are basically monoliths placed on their own or forming part of a henge.
+Standing stones are basically monoliths placed on their own or forming part of a henge (see above).
 In conjunction with tombs, enclosures or natural features even solitary standing stones may have astronomical, solar or geographical alignments.
 Some standing stones were erected for purely practical purposes, though - as scratching posts for cattle.

-Wedge tombs are very similar to court tombs - actually they look like truncated court tombs.
+Wedge tombs are very similar to court tombs - actually, they look like smaller court tombs.
 Leading to the impression of a "wedge", hence the name.
 Popular from 2,000 BC.